-- The Principal Investigator (PI) develops the Flight Operations Proposal (FOP) and submits it to the UAV Review Board for campus approval.
-Forms are available through the Office of Research & Sponsored Programs.
+- The Principal Investigator (PI) develops the Flight Operations Proposal (FOP) and submits Application for Purchase and Use of Unmanned Aerial Systems.

 - Upon approval of the Flight Operations Proposal by the UAV Review Board, an approval letter (or denial) will be delivered to the applicant.

 - The applicant may then purchase the UAV/UAS through the Electronic Requisition process.